 COVID-19 is among us and may remain with us for a very long time.
 Even if a vaccine is ready by the end of 2020, it may take several years before the largest part of the world population has been innoculated.
 And even then, things may not return to the way they used to be.
 We do not know the future.
-So what can you do to prepare your business to survive?
+But what can you do to prepare your business to survive?

-1. Reduce costs as much as possible
+Reduce expenses as much as possible

 Do you have a complete overview of your expenses?
 Do you know how much money is coming in and how much is going out on a weekly or monthly basis?